pcianelli/DailyDose/resources/design-document.md

 ## 6.6 _Get Notification Endpoint_
 * Accepts `GET` requests to `/notifications/:time`
-* Query time gsi if the parameter passed in is time, returns all Notifications for that customerId at that time window of 15 minutes before and 15 minutes after that time or that medName specified.
+* Query notification gsi if the parameter passed in is time, returns all Notifications for that customerId at that time window of 15 minutes before and 15 minutes after that time.
 This is used to populate the banner only, not the health chart.
     * If there are no notifications on the table, return an empty Set.

 ![Sequence Diagram Get Notifications.png](images%2FdesignImages%2FSequence%20Diagram%20Get%20Notifications.png)

 ## 6.7 _Add Notification Endpoint_